petabyt/rk/docs/rk3588/bootrom.md

 7. eMMC
 8. sdmmc

-TODO: Document iomux settings for all these devices
+Between probing each device, it will try 2 different iomux combinations.

-If no bootable medium is found, it will bring up a dwc3 gadget on USB3OTG_0.
+If no bootable medium is found, it will bring up a dwc3 gadget on `USB3OTG_0`.

-- Once a bootable medium is found, it will load the ddr image on it and run it, then load the OS image into dram and run that.
+- Once a bootable medium is found, it will load the ddr image from it into sram call it, then load the OS image into dram and run that.
 - Both images are booted into as EL3 in aarch64 mode.